tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 .. note::
     The upgraded model still relies on numerical hopping for FSSH simulations.
-Below we will see how to use the analytic hopping ingredient for the harmonic oscillator.
+Below we will see how to use the analytical hopping ingredient for the harmonic oscillator.

 Using Built-in Ingredients